 - an audiobook

-- an ebook
+- an e-book

-- a few paper books
+- a few print books

 What about reading online?

 Have you heard of Spritz?
-It’s this amazing technology that came out in 2014 and that completely eliminates regressions by focusing on one word at a time.
-It looks something like this:
+This fantastic technology came out in 2014 and it eliminates regressions by focusing on one word at a time.

-Oh, and I ended up reading 14 books last year 🎉 My 2018 Goodreads goal 20 books.
-I hope to be between 40 and 50 in a few years.
+Oh, and I ended up reading 14 books last year, superseding my goal by nearly 20 percent! 🎉 My 2018 Goodreads goal: 20 books.

 Photo credit: Reading, by Joan M. Mas – CC BY-NC 2.0.